amirdoosti6060/AsyncMessaging/README.md

 ## How to install Kafka?
 To install Kafka you can use docker or install it directly or even use cloud version but I used the bitnami/kafka from DockerHub.
 You can get it from this link: https://hub.docker.com/r/bitnami/kafka
 As mentioned in above link, it is easier to download and start docker using the docker-compose.yml but I make a changes in it to have access to Kafka from outside of docker compose.
-Here is the changes I make.
+Here is the changes I make:
+Change from
+      - KAFKA_CFG_ADVERTISED_LISTENERS=PLAINTEXT://:9092
+to
+      - KAFKA_CFG_ADVERTISED_LISTENERS=PLAINTEXT://kafka:9092

 Based on the location of Kafka, you need to change its address in appsettings.json in both projects.

 ## What you may learn from this project